Made in USA. 3 Yrs Limited Warranty on ScanGauge Monitors

 Scan tools can provide monitors for real-time performance measurements.
 These monitors give you the ability to track your vehicle's performance over short periods of time, distance, and acceleration.
 Personally, I think this is a great feature that allows you to have a little fun and get to know precisely what your vehicle is capable of.
 I mean, who wouldn't want to test their vehicle's 0-60 time?
 (I've tried it, believe me, it's more fun than you'd think - maybe a whole afternoon was a little excessive, but hey, that's a story for another day).

 OK, so I sense that you're beginning to realise that you're missing out, right?
 I mean, why wouldn't you?
 With one simple plugin, you automatically open the door to a wealth of information about your vehicle and its performance.
 With this information and knowledge, you will naturally gain more control, which gives you peace of mind when it comes to your vehicle.

 If you're looking for a tool that can give you access to all 5 of the features we covered in this article, ScanGauge Australia has you covered with our best selling product: The ScanGauge2.
 The ScanGauge 2 is unlike most other scanners on the market.
 It's a compact, reliable device, which plugs straight into your data link connector and can be used to display real-time, accurate readings.

 You could be up and running with just a few simple steps.
 Once you have obtained your ScanGauge2, all you need to do is plug into your data link connector under the dash, and you're ready to go.
 From there, you'll be tapped into all of the features we covered throughout the article.
 If this is something you're interested in, then head over to ScanGauge Australia's website via the below link to find out more regarding price, features and vehicle compatibility:

 We would be more than happy to help if you have any questions.
-You can find our contact details on our website via the above link.
+You can reach out directly and contact us.